 Project managers understand the importance of a statement of work, as even the slightest misunderstanding or mistake can set your project back.
 That's why putting on paper a project's ins and outs in advance can save you a lot of trouble.
 Each SOW requires a comprehensive approach and needs to be well-polished before everyone signs the dotted line.

 But what happens if you are faced with the statement of work for the first time?
 It can be a bit confusing.
 Don't worry - we've prepared a guide to walk you through this process and help you accomplish everything expected from you.

 What is a statement of work in project management?

-Statement of work is a document that covers all the details related to the project and involves a vendor, clarifies deliverables, costs, and timetable.
+Statement of work is a document that covers all the details related to the project and involves a vendor, clarifies project deliverables, costs, and timetable.
 SOW is usually required as part of a bid document or a contract, so it should be clear in order to measure success while avoiding disputes involving timelines, budgets, and deliverables.
-It is crucial to note that SOW is often used in conjunction with other related documents such as:
+It is crucial to note that SOW is often used in conjunction with other related documents, such as:

 - RFS (Requests for Proposals): companies use this type of document to produce services or goods from contractors or vendors

 - MSA (Master Service Agreement): a detailed contract that involves two parties, along with their terms and responsibilities